Borup, Køge: Etymology

 BORUP is the evolution and shortening of what would be BYTHORP in English.
-In other words the place name is based on two words having the meaning of "dwelling place".
+In other words, the place name is based on two words having the meaning of "dwelling place".

 History

+Borup was originally a village which around the year 1800 consisted of 5 farms in addition to the parsonage and 10 houses; all (apart from the parsonage) were tenant farmers under the manor house and estate of Svenstrup.
+After the opening of the railway line in 1856, a railway town quickly developed around the railway station.

-In 1967, Borup was known for an air-raid shelter built in the town by the doomsday cult The Orthon cult.
+In 1967, Borup was known for an air-raid shelter built at the town by the doomsday cult The Orthon cult.

 On 1 April 1970, Borup became the municipal seat of Skovbo Municipality, until it was merged with Køge Municipality on 1 January 2007.